awsdocs/amazon-rds-user-guide/doc_source/USER_PIT.md

 1. Choose other options as needed, such as DB instance class, storage, and whether you want to use storage autoscaling\.

+   For information about each setting, see [Settings for DB instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.

 1. Choose **Restore to point in time**\.

 ## AWS CLI<a name="USER_PIT.CLI"></a>

 To restore a DB instance to a specified time, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html) to create a new DB instance\.
 This example also enables storage autoscaling\.

+You can specify other settings\.
+For information about each setting, see [Settings for DB instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.

 **Example**
 For Linux, macOS, or Unix: